Agenda

 Panel 6: Digging Deeper on the Everyday Machinery of Secrecy

-This panel features three scholarly papers examining how secrecy operates in distinct corners of civil litigation, including judicial self-dealing and sealed corruption, the growing privatization of trust disputes, and the uncertain law of pseudonymous litigation.
+This panel will feature three scholarly papers examining how secrecy operates in distinct corners of civil litigation, including judicial self-dealing and sealed corruption, the growing privatization of trust disputes, and the uncertain law of pseudonymous litigation.

 May 2, 2026